top of page

 The NCCC was created 19 years after the Caring Society and the Nations in Assembly took a complaint to the Canadian Human Rights Tribunal that said Canada was discriminating against First Nations Children.

 In 2016, the CHRT finally agreed.
-If you want to see the big picture steps along this path, click "NCCC Timeline" below.
+If you want to see the big picture steps along this path, click "NCCC Timeline".

 Select a